List of works similar to the 2020 Utah monolith: Europe

-On December 10, 2020, discovered in Kanne in the province of Limburg, this one was significantly smaller than the other ones.
+December 10: Kanne, Limburg; This monolith was significantly smaller than the other ones.

-On December 29, 2020, another monolith was discovered in Maaseik in the province of Limburg, Unique to this appearance is that it also has a Latin saying: 'Fortis in unum' which means 'as one we are strong'.
+December 29: Maaseik, Limburg; Unique to this appearance is that it also has a Latin saying: 'Fortis in unum' which means 'as one we are strong'.

-Czech Republic

-On December 12, 2020 a monolith was discovered between town Otrokovice and village called Tečovice in the district of Zlín In the middle of a field.
-This piece is very precisely made.
+Czech Republic: 2020; December 12; Zlín; A monolith was discovered between town Otrokovice and village called Tečovice in the middle of a field.